nickgu315/nickgu_backend_03/README.md

-DJ Events (Strapi Backend)
+nickgu.com (Strapi Backend)

-> Strapi backend for the DJ Events website.
-This is part of my Next.js course on Udemy
+> Strapi backend for nickgu.com website.

-The Next.js frontend can be found [here](https://github.com/bradtraversy/dj-events-frontend)
+A Next.js frontend is working with this backend

 # Usage